 - Oral exam, accounts for 60% of total grade.

-The reading list will be ready 1st of June for autumn semester and 1st of January for the spring semester
+The literature list will be available 1st of June for autumn semester and 1st of December for the spring semester.

 Contact the Study Section at the Department of Biological Sciences: email@example.com